Mayor of Grey

-The Mayor of Grey, often referred to as the Mayor of Greymouth, officiates over the Grey District of New Zealand which is administered by the Grey District Council with its seat in Greymouth.
-The current Mayor is Tania Gibson.
-Two predecessors to this office were the Mayor of Greymouth, officiating over the Greymouth Borough Council from 1868, and from 1877 the chairman of the Grey County Council.
+The Grey District mayor, often referred to as the mayor of Greymouth, officiates over the Grey District of New Zealand which is administered by the Grey District Council, with its seat in Greymouth.
+The current mayor is Tania Gibson.
+Two predecessors to this office were the mayor of Greymouth, officiating over the Greymouth Borough Council from 1868, and from 1877 the chairman of the Grey County Council.

 History

 The Greymouth Borough was constituted in 1868 under the Municipal Corporations Act, 1867.
 This covered the urban area of Greymouth.

 After provincial government had been abolished in 1876, counties were formed in the following year.
 One of those was Grey County that covered an area around Greymouth.
 The first chairman of Grey County was Arthur Guinness.

 Greymouth Borough and Grey County were abolished in the 1989 local government reforms, when the areas became part of Grey District.
 Since then, the head of the administration has been the mayor of Grey.